JoelPomerantz/seepcity/interactive map/Vector Layer Processing Steps.md

     * Change opacity to 100% (if not already)
     * Command-click on the icon (selects all non-empty pixels in the layer)
     * Shift-F5 (or Edit > Fill...)
 Black; Opacity 100%
-10. File > Scripts > Export layers to files
+10. File > Scripts > Export Layers to Files...
     * Select PSD as the file type
     * Visible layers only (checked)
     * Transparency (checked)